Skip to content

 2.1.
 The first step is the pre-computation of the ground state wavefunctions.
 This is driven by the files tdfpt_01.abi.
 You should edit it and examine it.

 One relies on a k-point grid of 8x8x8 x 4 shifts (=2048 k points), and 5 bands.
 The k-point grid sampling is well converged, actually.
 For this ground-state calculation, symmetries can be used to reduce drastically the number of k points: there are 60 k points in the irreducible Brillouin zone (this cannot be deduced from the examination of the input file, though).
 In order to treat properly the phonon calculation, the number of bands is larger than the default value, that would have given nband=3.
-Indeed, several of the unoccupied bands plays a role in the response calculations in the case of etallic occupations.
+Indeed, several of the unoccupied bands plays a role in the response calculations in the case of metallic occupations.
 For example, the acoustic sum rule might be largely violated when too few unoccopied bands are treated.

 This calculation is very fast, actually.
 You can launch it: